Spacelog/Spacelog/README.md

 ## Running the code

-Make sure `redis-server` is running, then run `make reindex` in the checkout directory (or PYTHON=, which will import all the mission data into redis.
-You then need to have three other servers running:
+Make sure `redis-server` is running, then run `make reindex` in the checkout directory (or `PYTHON=ENV/bin/python make reindex`), which will import all the mission data into redis.
+You may also want to do `make s3assets` to pull down the PNGs of the original transcript pages, and `make statsporn` to build the graphs for the phases page of how much was said at different times (and, in case we've added more graphs but haven't updated this, *other things* :-).

+You then need to have three other servers running on top of redis:

  * `make devcss` will run `CSS::Prepare` in development mode, so changes to CSS files will be reflected automatically; if using a `virtualenv`, `PYTHON=ENV/bin/python make devcss` should do the trick
  * `python website/manage.py runserver 0.0.0.0:8000` will run the mission-specific websites